Parham-Saravani/Parham-Saravani/README.md

 I'm passionate about web development and enjoy building modern, responsive, and user-friendly web applications.

 I mainly work with **HTML, CSS, JavaScript, Tailwind CSS, and Bootstrap**.
-I also have experience working with **Node.js, Express.js, and MongoDB**, and I'm currently improving my JavaScript skills while exploring modern frontend technologies.
+I also have experience with **Node.js, Express.js, and MongoDB**, and I'm continuously improving my JavaScript and frontend development skills.

 I enjoy building real projects, solving problems, and learning something new every day.